ithirteeng/DifferentAlgorithmesFrontend/README.md

-# DifferentAlgorithmesFrontend
+# DifferentAlgorithmsFrontend
-Visualization of different algorithmes
+Visualization of different algorithms